Luise Rainer: Death

 Rainer died at her London home on 30 December 2014 at the age of 104 from pneumonia.
 She was 13 days shy of her 105th birthday.

 Rainer spent her final years living in a flat formerly occupied by actress Vivien Leigh at 54 Eaton Square, Belgravia, London.
 Her memorabilia were auctioned in 2015.
 The auction netted US$489,069 for her heirs.

 Acting style

-Rainer is best known for winning back-to-back Academy Awards, although she received criticism for being "an excessive actress, larger than life, probably more suited to the Viennese and German stage of her youth than anywhere else.".
+Rainer is best known for winning back-to-back Academy Awards, although she received criticism for being, in the words of Roger Ebert, "an excessive actress, larger than life, probably more suited to the Viennese and German stage of her youth than anywhere else."